lululxvi/sumsjob/README.md

 ## Installation

-Install [gpustat](https://github.com/wookayin/gpustat) in each server.

-Then, you can install Sums<sub>Job</sub> with `pip`:
+You can install Sums<sub>Job</sub> with `pip`:

 ```
 $ pip install sumsjob
 ```

+You also need to do the following:

+- Make sure you can `ssh` to each server, ideally without typing the password by SSH keys.
+- Install [gpustat](https://github.com/wookayin/gpustat) in each server.
-You need to have a configuration file at `~/.sumsjob/config.py`.
+- Have a configuration file at `~/.sumsjob/config.py`.
 Use [config.py](https://github.com/lululxvi/sumsjob/blob/master/sumsjob/config.py) as a template, and modify the values to your configurations.

-- Make sure you can `ssh` to each server.
+- Make sure `~/.local/bin` is in your `$PATH`.

-- Run `gpuresource` to check if everything works.
-Make sure `~/.local/bin` is in your `$PATH`.
+Then run `gpuresource` to check if everything works.

 ## License